webplatform/docs/concepts/experimental_features/index.md

  about:config

-Double-click any of the items listed to	toggle them:
+Double-click any of the items listed to toggle them, again being very careful to leave items alone if you don't know what they're used for:

 [[Image:mozilla_about_config.png]]

 Most of these options modify the browser application itself, such as how tabs and URL bars behave, but several allow you to try out emerging cross-browser web standards, especially those prefixed ''dom''.
 For example, the '''dom.event.clipboardevents.enabled'''